 0.10% | 0.10% | 954 |

 BingX also has a very strong offering in social trading.
-Its platform allows users to copy spot and derivatives trading strategies, with data such as historical returns, drawdown, win rate, and capital under copy.
-This approach is especially attractive to retail users who want exposure to active strategies without having to build them manually.
+Its platform allows users to copy strategies in spot and derivatives, with data such as historical profitability, drawdown, win rate, and copy capital.
+Its approach is particularly attractive to retail users who want exposure to active strategies without building them manually.

 The main difference lies in the context.
-Bitget better combines copy trading with a broader ecosystemWhile BingX makes it one of its most visible hallmarks.
+Bitget better combines copy trading with a broader ecosystem, whereas BingX has made it one of its most recognizable hallmarks.

-Derivatives: Bitget has a stronger presence in futures
+Derivatives: Bitget has a stronger identity in futures

-While BingX offers perpetual futures and sufficient risk management tools for active users, BitGet has a more established image as a derivatives exchange.
-Its platform is designed for recurring leveraged trading, clearly displaying margin, settlement price, and funding, and integrating this functionality with products like Earn, a wallet, and a card.
+Although BingX offers perpetual futures and sufficient risk tools for active users, Bitget has a more established image as a derivatives exchange.
+Its platform is designed for recurring trading with leverage, clearly displaying margin, liquidation price, and funding, and integrating that usage with products like Earn, wallet, and card.

-BingX is also competitive in derivatives, but its offering is geared more towards retail users who trade or copy strategies.
-This doesn't make it worse, but it does change the user profile.
-Bitget feels more like an advanced trading platform; BingX, like a social trading platform with well-integrated derivatives.
+BingX is also competitive in derivatives, but its offering is more geared towards retail users who trade or copy strategies.
+This doesn't make it worse, but it does change its usage profile.
+Bitget feels more like an advanced trading platform; BingX feels like a social trading platform with well-integrated derivatives.

 Available cryptocurrencies: BingX offers more assets

-Bitget, even with fewer assets, still offers very broad and sufficient coverage for most users.
-The difference lies not so much in the lack of major cryptocurrencies, but in the depth of the catalog for those seeking more niche assets.
+Bitget, even with fewer assets, continues to offer very broad coverage that is sufficient for most users.
+The difference isn't so much whether major cryptocurrencies are missing, but rather the depth of the catalog for those looking for more niche assets.

-Both exchanges operate with centralized custody, mandatory KYC, and standard measures such as multi-factor authentication, withdrawal controls, and cold storage for most funds.
+Both exchanges operate with centralized custody, mandatory KYC, and standard security measures such as multi-factor authentication, withdrawal controls, and cold storage for the majority of funds.
 They also share an important characteristic: they are not publicly traded exchanges and do not have the same level of public transparency as Coinbase.

-Having said that, Bitget conveys a somewhat more robust security and transparency structure BingX stands out for its emphasis on Proof of Reserves, over 100% reserve ratios on core assets, and a more visible integration between custody, wallet, and operational management.
-While BingX also employs appropriate controls, its approach is less focused on institutional transparency and more on operational flexibility.
+That being said, Bitget transmits a somewhat more robust security and transparency structure. due to its emphasis on Proof of Reserves, reserve ratios exceeding 100% for key assets, and a more visible integration between custody, wallets, and operational management.
+BingX also implements appropriate controls, but its approach is less focused on institutional transparency and more on operational flexibility.

 Our assessment

-Bitget and BingX compete for a very similar user baseHowever, they don't offer exactly the same experience.
+Bitget and BingX are competing for a very similar user base, but they don't offer exactly the same experience.
 Both are exchanges designed for active trading, copy trading, and derivatives, not for beginners who just want to buy Bitcoin once a month.

-Bitget is more complete as an ecosystem.
-It offers spot trading, derivatives, copy trading, Earn, tokenized assets, BitGet Wallet, and BitGet Card within a more coherent structure.
-It also projects a more robust image of operational security, particularly due to its focus on Proof of Reserves and its integration with self-custody.
+Bitget offers a more comprehensive ecosystem.
+It has spot, derivatives, copy trading, Earn, tokenized assets, Bitget Wallet, and Bitget Card within a more coherent structure.
+It also projects a somewhat more solid image in operational security, especially due to its focus on Proof of Reserves and its integration with self-custody.

-BingX stands out more for its breadth of assets and social trading.
-Its cryptocurrency catalog is superior, and its copy trading is highly geared towards retail users who want to follow strategies with visible metrics.
-It's a straightforward, functional, and competitive platform, although somewhat less comprehensive as a global ecosystem.
+BingX stands out more for its asset range and social trading.
+Your cryptocurrency catalog is superior, and your copy trading is highly geared towards retail users who want to follow strategies with visible metrics.
+It's a straightforward, functional, and competitive platform, although a bit less complete as a global ecosystem.

 In practical terms:

-bitget It is best suited for users looking for a more comprehensive platform for derivatives, copy trading, wallet, card, and active capital management.
+Bitget fits best with users looking for a more complete platform for derivatives, copy trading, wallets, cards, and active capital management.

-BingX It is more interesting for those who prioritize a wider range of cryptocurrencies, social trading, and easy access to copied strategies.
+BingX it is more interesting for those who prioritize a larger selection of cryptocurrencies, social trading, and easy access to copied strategies.

 Before choosing a platform, review the individual analysis of each exchange:

-Legal warning: The content of this comparison is for informational purposes only and should not be interpreted as financial, investment, or tax advice.
-Investing in cryptocurrencies involves significant risks, and each user should assess their personal circumstances before making investment decisions or using any of the platforms mentioned.
+Legal notice: The content of this comparison is for informational purposes only and should not be interpreted as financial, investment, or tax advice.
+Investing in cryptocurrencies involves significant risks, and each user should assess their personal situation before making any investment decisions or using any of the platforms mentioned.